 The 2015 Marshall Weinberg Internship Program application deadline is Thursday, March 12, 2015 at 12:00 pm (noon).

 Typically around $2,500 (could be more or less) depending on number of applicants/amount of funding available.
 In 2014, 13 studnets received some level of funding.
 In 2013, 20 students applied for Weinberg funding for domestic internships and 15 students received some level of funding.
-Additionally, five students applied for funding for international internships and all received the fellowship.
-In 2011, 19 students applied for Weinberg funding and 11 students received the fellowship.
+Additionally, five students applied for funding for international internships and all received support.
+In 2011, 19 students applied for Weinberg funding and 11 students received awards.
 Application submission does not guarantee funding.

-This program, supported by Marshall Weinberg, was established to enhance the practical experience and professional development of graduate students in SNRE (and is not meant to support master's projects, thesis preparation, research or similar activities of a purely academic nature).
+This program, supported by Marshall Weinberg, was established to enhance the practical experience and professional development of graduate students in SNRE (and is not meant to support master's projects, thesis/dissertation preparation, research or similar activities of a purely academic nature).

 Eligibility and Requirements